English for Speakers of Other Languages (ESOL)

 The ESOL department also supports classroom teachers in developing differentiated curriculum to meet the particular needs of English language learners.

-Elementary students in the program have a daily ESOL class, and may also receive added support provided by an ESOL teacher or teaching assistant in their mainstream class.
-Secondary students in the program attend ESOL classes three times a week, and may also receive added in-class support from an ESOL teacher or teaching assistant.
+Elementary students in the program receive added support provided by an ESOL teacher or teaching assistant in their mainstream class.
+Secondary students in the program attend ESOL classes multiple times a week, and may also receive added in-class support from an ESOL teacher.
 Academic support for language learners is also provided after school.

 The decision to exit a student from the ESOL program is based on a range of assessments and each student’s particular learning context, and takes into account students’ performance in their mainstream classes as well as their ESOL class.